eborboihuc/Deep360Pilot-CVPR17/README.md

 ```bash
 python require.py
 ```
-You can download our model and dataset and place it under `./checkpoint` and `./data`, respectively.
+Please download our model and dataset and place it under `./checkpoint` and `./data`, respectively.

 # Usage